uxfoodie/order-summary-webpage/README.md

 ![Solution](images/desktop.png)
 ![Solution](images/mobile.png)

-Active button state (on hover)
+# Active button state (on hover)

 ![Solution](images/active.png)

 ### Useful resources

-- [w3-schools](https://www.w3schools.com) - This helped me align some content using the information on thier website.
+- [w3-schools](https://www.w3schools.com) - This helped me align some content using the information on their website.
 I really liked this site and will use it going forward.

 ## Author